ibm-watson-iot/iot-cpp/docs/cpp_cli_for_manageddevice.rst

 ======================================
-Java Client Library - Managed Device
+C++ Client Library - Managed Device
 ======================================

 Introduction
 -------------

-This client library describes how to use devices with the Java WIoTP client library.
-For help with getting started with this module, see `Java Client Library - Introduction <https://github.com/ibm-messaging/iot-java/blob/master/README.md>`__.
+This client library describes how to use devices with the C++ WIoTP client library.
+For help with getting started with this module, see `C++ Client Library - Introduction <https://github.com/ibm-watson-iot/iot-cpp/blob/master/README.md>`__.

-This section contains information on how devices can connect to the Internet of Things Platform Device Management service using Java and perform device management operations like firmware update, location update, and diagnostics update.
+This section contains information on how devices can connect to the Internet of Things Platform Device Management service using C++ and perform device management operations like firmware update, location update, and diagnostics update.

 ----